braunfuss/Palantiri/doc/source/overview.rst

 Overview
 ========

-seismoBat is an open source seismology toolbox for backprojection.
+Palantiri is an open source seismology toolbox for backprojection using a multi-array approach.

 .. raw:: html